 Before building an intake form, you may wish to familiarize yourself with Dashboards.

-A good dashboard keeps you informed by grouping relevant information together.
+This article provides several examples of Dashboards you can set up.
 A great dashboard lets you and your project stakeholders see real-time status, updates, risks, and instantly provides the critical details without causing information overload.
+To learn how to create, customize and share Dashboard, see the Dashboards and Dashboard Widgets help articles.